specklesystems/speckle-server/utils/kind/README.md

 ### Create the cluster

-1. From the root directory run:
+1. To deploy a kind cluster and all dependencies, from the repository root directory run:
    ```shell
    yarn kind
    ```